haoyudoingthings/MHWildsArmorOptimizer/README.md

 Run `python main.py` and wait for results

-This optimizer is currently made with optimization for greatswords in mind, therefore you will see stuff like Burst only providing 5 atk.
-You can change the effects in `data.py`
+This optimizer is currently made with optimization for greatswords in mind; therefore you will see stuff like Burst only providing 5 atk

+Settings that are often changed can be found in `config.py`.
+You are also welcome to modify the code yourself to suit your need

 ## TODO

-- Refactor configs into another file
 - Unit test?
 - Keep cache
   - Use the hash of config as signature
 - Allow more complicated skill effects
-  - Flayer
+  - Constant DPS skills (Flayer, Convert Element)
+  - Overall damage increase (Offensive Guard)
-- Improve efficiency of armor search
+- Further improve efficiency of armor search